ColinJ69/PocketDerm/README.md

 # Key
+### Data folder
+.
+Where all of my data is including that used in the recommendation system
 ### ML folder
 .
 Where I trained all my models using pytorch, the skin type model is trained using roboflow api
 ### Main folder